cloudwalk/android-pos-pinpadservice/README.md

 Originally built as a (P)roof (O)f (C)oncept, the Pinpad Service serves as a virtual ABECS PINPAD for POS solutions.
-From the entire ABECS specification, multimedia, proprietary and deprecated instructions are left out, reducing scope to 18 instructions:
+From the entire ABECS specification, multimedia, proprietary and deprecated instructions are left out, reducing scope to:

 - OPN, GIX and CLX
 - CEX, CHP, EBX, GCD, GPN, GTK, MNU and RMC